shellander/test-examples/readme.md

 _______________________
 ### Known Issues
-1. Choose a project name that is not too long, say 8 characters or so.
+1. You need to choose a project name that is not more than 8 characters long.
 This is due to how URLs are created based on the project name.
 2. Occasionally you might see an error page reading something like "Suspicious activity...".
 This is due to a known bug, and not due to some suspicious activity.
 Click "Back" in your browser and reload the page, and it should work again.
 ___________________________